Insight • Search & content

 • When to update brand identity (decisional)

-Each micro-intent represents a different need, and each deserves its own content piece within the cluster.
+Each one is a different job to be done.
+Each one deserves its own piece inside the cluster.

 Intent types for creative agencies